African swine fever

-The default policy is to control and eradicate the disease in the shortest possible time using a combination of strategies.
+The default policy, as provided in the Australian Veterinary Emergency Plan (AUSVETPLAN), is to control and eradicate the disease in the shortest possible time using a combination of strategies.
 This will involve:

 - an epidemiological study to establish the potential role of vectors in the transmission of the disease in Australia